robseb/rsyocto/doc/guides/10_fpga2rsyocto.md

 **2. Instal Intel Quartus Prime (18.1 or later) for Windows or Linux**

-* **Note:** *Intel Quartus Pirme* is only required for compiling the FPGA project.
+* **Note:** *Intel Quartus Pirme* is only required for compiling the FPGA project or for using JTAG.
 FPGA-Configuration files are generated with SoC-EDS
 *   A step-by-step guide how to install *Intel Quartus Prime* on **Linux** or **Windows** is available [here](https://github.com/robseb/NIOSII_EclipseCompProject#i-installment-of-intel-quartus-prime-191-and-201-with-nios-ii-support) (*NIOS II support is for this project not required*)

 **3. Instal Python and Python pip (*PyPip*)**